 We encourage any Floridian whose employment has been negatively impacted as a result of COVID-19 to visit FloridaJobs.org and click on Reemployment Assistance Service Center to learn more about the program and watch a short video on how to apply.
 Click here for a direct link to instructions on how to apply for Reemployment Assistance.
-Click here for a direct link for a FAQ on Reemployment Assistance for individuals who have been impacted by COVID-19.
+Select the hyperlink to download and view the Reemployment Assistant Resource Guide.